ibm-cloud-docs/vmwaresolutions/archiref/solution/nsx-t-design.md

 With NSX-T v3.x on vSphere VDS switch version 7.0, N-VDS is no longer required on the ESXi hosts.
 When configured as transport nodes, you can use the v7 VDS, which makes the consolidated cluster a more optimal design.

 After initial deployment, the {{site.data.keyword.cloud}} automation deploys three NSX-T Manager virtual appliances within the management cluster.
-The controllers are assigned a VLAN–backed IP address from the Private A portable subnet that is designated for management components.
+The controllers are assigned to a VLAN–backed IP address from the Private A portable subnet that is designated for management components.
 Additionally, VM–VM anti–affinity rules are created such that controllers are separated among the hosts in the cluster.

 You must deploy the management cluster with a minimum of three nodes to ensure high availability for the managers or controllers.
 In addition to the managers, the {{site.data.keyword.cloud_notm}} automation prepares the deployed workload cluster as NSX-T transport nodes.
-The ESXi transport nodes are assigned a VLAN–backed IP address from the **Private A** portable IP address range that is specified by an NSX IP pool ranged derived from the VLAN and subnet summary.
+The ESXi transport nodes are assigned to a VLAN–backed IP address from the **Private A** portable IP address range that is specified by an NSX IP pool ranged derived from the VLAN and subnet summary.
 Transport node traffic resides on the untagged VLAN and is assigned to the private NSX-T VDS.

 Depending on the NSX-T topology that you choose, you can deploy an NSX-T gateway cluster either as a pair of VMs or as software deployed on bare metal cluster nodes.
 Bare metal edges are not supported by the {{site.data.keyword.cloud_notm}} automation and must be manually deployed and configured.
 Regardless of whether the cluster pair is virtual or physical, uplinks are configured to VDS switches for both {{site.data.keyword.cloud_notm}} private and (if present) public networks.